How do advances in technology shape modern society?

 Along the way we will meet different Japanese people to understand how technology has shaped their society.
-At the end of the trip we will collaborate on our own projects to shape technology and outline design objectives for how the technologies that we create and use should shape our shared futures.
+At the end of the trip we will collaborate on our own projects to build new technologies, and outline design objectives for how these technologies should shape our shared futures.

-- Navigating Tokyo’s spectacular public transit system, and meeting the different mascots along the way
+Navigate Tokyo’s spectacular public transit system, and meet the different mascots along the way

-- Reflecting on how we as American’s use technology, and where this might take us.
+Reflect on how we as Americans use technology, and where this might take us

 Atlas Workshops has a passion for working with schools to build trips that meet their goals and align with their curriculum.
 With some high school groups in Japan, we might introduce a mix of STEM and design exercises while we think about the future of technology globally through specific case studies and site visits.
 With students more interested in the humanities, exploring Japanese history and geopolitical relations can open up some deeper threads on current issues and opportunities.